kiranbele11/Generative-AI-with-Large-Language-Models/README.md

 Scaling Laws: Defined scaling laws and their impact on training dataset size, compute budget, and inference requirements.

-ransformer Architecture: Understood the transformer architecture that powers LLMs and its role in generative AI.
+Transformer Architecture: Understood the transformer architecture that powers LLMs and its role in generative AI.

 ## Week 2: Fine-Tuning and Evaluating LLMs
 Fine-Tuning Techniques: Learned how fine-tuning with instructions using prompt datasets improves task performance.